forestryio/forestry.io/hugo/content/docs/faqs/guests.md

 private: false
 weight: ''
 aliases: []
-menu:
-  faqs:
-    name: What are Guests
-    weight: 6
-    parent: FAQs

 ---
 A Guest is a single-site user with limited permissions.
 Guests do not get access to support and are often used for clients or external colleagues.

 A Guest can only access the site that you invite them to, whereas your _team_ (available to those on the [Starter or Pro Plans](https://forestry.io/pricing/)) can access all of your sites.

 Each site can have up to 3 Guest accounts.